30 November 2023

 Another influence is the role British universities have played since the 1970s, in training successive generations of Chinese scientists.
 Bilateral exchanges have created valuable connections to a multi-ethnic country of continental proportions.
 Cultural and educational links formed with Britain have meant that Chinese migration, predominantly from Hong Kong, has been enriched by a small but growing settlement from other Chinese regions, together with inward investment.

-In this event with Newsnight Economics Editor Ben Chu, we will seek to address questions such as what are the barriers to integration for this specific cohort of young British-born Chinese, sometimes tagged as “BBC Chinese”?
+In this recording of a Manchester Lit & Phil event with Newsnight Economics Editor Ben Chu, we seek to address questions such as what are the barriers to integration for this specific cohort of young British-born Chinese, sometimes tagged as “BBC Chinese”?
 How might their aspirations and world view be influenced by the experience of being torn from Hong Kong’s cosmopolitan 24/7 oriental hothouse atmosphere to a distant European alternate “motherland”?
 Could their imposed isolation and diminished status as refugees give rise to a growing nostalgia for Chinese culture?
 And might they be susceptible to blandishments from Beijing aimed at the Chinese Diaspora?

 Image credit: Hong Kong Protests 2019, by Jonathan van Smit